-Set where two of Chicago’s hippest ‘hoods collide, The Robey is a flatiron-shaped art deco icon with light-flooded rooms revamped by up-to-the-minute modern design.
-The rooftop pool and cocktail bar look out to the downtown skyline, but there’s every chance you won’t miss the bright lights and blockbuster sights of the city centre.
-The Wicker Park and Bucktown neighbourhoods either side of the hotel are the Chicagoan’s Chicago: tourist-light creative hubs where the bands are still making it and the snow globes are only ever ironic.
+The Robey is an art deco icon with a flatiron footprint and light-flooded rooms revamped by up-to-the-minute modern design.
+The Cabana Club's rooftop pool and cocktail bar look out to the downtown skyline, but there’s every chance you won’t miss the bright lights of the city with two of Chicago’s hippest ‘hoods on your doorstep.
+Wicker Park and Bucktown – either side of the hotel – are the Chicagoan’s Chicago: tourist-light creative hubs where the bands are still making it and the snow globes are only ever ironic.
 They say that Chicago is the pulse of America; this is the pulse of Chicago.

 Rates do not include breakfast; à la carte dishes range from $4-16.